shaggyze/RelayBot/README.md

     - `/relay create_group name: my-super-unique-alliance`

 2.  **On ALL Servers - Link Your Channels:**
     Admins on all participating servers can now link their channels to the *same* global group by name.
-You can specify a message direction, which is great for announcement channels!
+You can specify a message direction, which is great for announcement or log channels!
     - `/relay link_channel group_name: my-super-unique-alliance direction: One Way (Send messages FROM this channel only)`

-3.  **Map Roles (Optional):**
+3.  **Map Roles: (Optional)**
     To sync role pings, map your server's roles to a shared "common name" within that group.
+This should be done on all servers that want to participate in role pings.
-    - On Server A: `/relay map_role group_name: my-super-unique-alliance common_name: Team Leaders role: @Leaders`
+    - On Server A: `/relay map_role group_name: my-super-unique-alliance common_name: K30-31 role: @Kingdom-30-31`
-    - On Server B: `/relay map_role group_name: my-super-unique-alliance common_name: Team Leaders role: @Squad-Leads`
+    - On Server B: `/relay map_role group_name: my-super-unique-alliance common_name: K30-31 role: @K30-31`

+4.  **Enable Auto-Role Syncing (Optional, Recommended):**
+    For the easiest role management, you can have the bot automatically create and link roles for you.
+    - First, enable the feature on your channel: `/relay toggle_auto_role`
+    - Then, run the link command.
+The bot will now sync all mapped roles from the group to your server, creating new ones if they don't exist and linking existing ones by name.
+    - **Already in a group?** No problem.
+Just run `/relay toggle_auto_role` to enable the feature, then run `/relay link_channel` again on your already-linked channel to trigger the sync.

 ### All Commands